ConstanzaSchibber/lipstick_color_extraction/README.md

 In sum, this approach would enable the creation of a more reliable and user-friendly system for consumers to search and compare makeup by shade.

-## Data Collection and Cleaning, and Exploratory Data Analysis
+## Data Collection, Data Cleaning, and Exploratory Data Analysis

 The inital data consists of tables with information on makeup products and links to the makeup images.
 Some key metadata consists of product category (e.g. blush, lipstick, etc.), brand, shade - fancy names from the brand like `sunset`, `peachy`, `raunchy`-, specific product name, among others.